Prisms and Prismatic Cohomology: The Nygaard filtration: Relative case

 \subsection{Constructing the Nygaard filtration on relative prismatic cohomology}

 Let $S$ be any quasisyntomic $A/I$-algebra.
-Recall that this means that $S$ is a $p$-completely flat $A/I$-algebra such that $L_{S/(A/I)}$ has $p$-adic Tor amplitude in $[-1,0]$, and we always assume that $S$ is $p$-adically complete.
+Recall that this means that $S$ is a $p$-completely flat $A/I$-algebra such that $L_{S/(A/I)}$ has $p$-adic Tor amplitude in $[-1,0]$, and we always assume that $S$ is derived $p$-adically complete; such an $S$ is automatically classically $p$-adically complete by \cite[Lemma 4.7]{BMS2}.

 \begin{definition} A quasisyntomic $A/I$-algebra $S$ is large if there is a surjection $A/I\langle X_i^{1/p^\infty}|i\in I\rangle\to S$ for some set $I$. \end{definition}

 For large quasisyntomic $A/I$-algebras $L_{S/(A/I)}[-1]$ is a $p$-completely flat $S$-module as $\Omega^1_{S/(A/I)}$ vanishes after $p$-completion.
 Note that large quasisyntomic algebras form a basis for the quasisyntomic site of $A/I$ as one can always extract compatible sequences of $p$-power roots of elements.
 The standard examples are $A/I\langle X_1^{1/p^\infty},\ldots,X_n^{1/p^\infty}\rangle/(f_1,\ldots,f_m)$ for some $p$-completely regular sequence $(f_1,\ldots,f_m)$ relative to $A/I$.